Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/action-menu.md

 The action menu is mainly for items that trigger actions, such as navigating to a different page or opening a modal.

-TODO(sophie): Incorporate the down caret once Icon is merged.

 This menu demonstrates an action menu with
 - a separator
 - a disabled item